Drafting is DIFFICULT

-1) Dramatic Hook – this feeling of ‘what would YOU do [in this situation]?’
-This doesn’t have to be ONLY part of the Thriller genre, but works brilliantly here because it gives a VISCERAL pull to reader or viewer by asking them to imagine themselves in the protagonist’s place.
+The dramatic hook describes the feeling of ‘what would YOU do [in this situation]?’
+This doesn’t have to be ONLY part of the Thriller genre, but works brilliantly in this genre.
+This is because it gives a VISCERAL pull to reader or viewer by asking them to imagine themselves in the protagonist’s place.

 One of the most popular books and movies of the past few years is The Girl On The Train for this very reason – we’ve all been on trains and we’ve all seen *stuff happening* through said train windows.
 So, what would we all do in Rachel’s place???
 THAT’S THE DRAMATIC HOOK.

-2) Commercial Hook – is often based on cultural FEAR.
-As we’ve all seen lately, there’s a huge fear of clowns in our culture, so it’s no accident Stephen King’s IT is so popular and there’s apparently going to be a remake.
+The commercial hook is often based on cultural FEAR.
+As we’ve all seen lately, there’s a huge fear of clowns in our culture, so it’s no accident Stephen King’s IT is so popular.

 The reason knowing your hook is so important?
 Because then you can answer the question ‘Why this story?’
 WITH EASE when producers, agents and publishers ask it … or one of these other pesky writing questions.